ibm-cloud-docs/openshift/openshift_network_policy.md

 |`allow-sys-mgmt`|Allows incoming connections for specific IBM Cloud infrastructure systems that are used to manage the worker nodes.|
 |`allow-vrrp`|Allows VRRP packets, which are used to monitor and move virtual IP addresses between worker nodes.|
 {: caption="Default Calico host policies for each cluster"}
+{: summary="The first row in the table spans both columns.
+Read the rest of the rows from left to right, with the Calico policy in column one and the description in column two."}

 <br />